-Gastro-oesophageal reflux disease describes inflammation of the lining of the oesophagus due to stomach acid leaking up (refluxing) from the stomach.
+Gastro-oesophageal reflux disease (also known as acid reflux, GORD or GERD) describes inflammation of the lining of the oesophagus due to stomach acid leaking up (refluxing) from the stomach.
 It is commonly referred to as GORD or GERD (American spelling).

 It's important to seek treatment for GORD, as untreated acid reflux can lead to serious complications.
 A combination of medication and lifestyle changes are used to treat GORD.

 - GORD is diagnosed when heartburn is experienced consistently two or more times a week.

 - Regular heartburn is more common in smokers, pregnant women, heavy drinkers, those who are overweight and those aged between 35 and 64 years.

 - Heartburn is caused by stomach acid leaking up from the stomach to the oesophagus.
 This 'acid reflux' can cause damage to the lining of the oesophagus.

 - Treatment for GORD is primarily by medication; lifestyle changes may also be necessary.